When my daughter was born, our exercise was simply walking around the neighborhood as a family. Not the best, but it was a start!

 Everyone needs chillout days, so don’t sweat it if your family misses its routine every now or then.
 Nothing is ever perfect.

-What matters is starting your family exercise routing and being more consistent than not.
+What matters is starting your family exercise routine and being more consistent than not.
 It will take at least two months for your efforts to become a habit.

 Once you have the habit, then you will have a happier, healthier life.